janaSunrise/overflow-discord-bot/README.md

 6. Go to **OAuth2** and click bot, than add **Administrator** permissions
 7. You can follow the link that will appear to add the bot to your discord server

-### Running bot

-1. Clone the repository or fork it, if you're developing or doing some personal changes.
-2. Install `pipenv` by using `pip install pipenv`
-3. Build the virtual env from Pipfile.lock by using `pipenv update`
-4. Add a .env file based on .env.example file.
-6. Run the bot by using `pipenv run start`

 ## Installation